labbé History, Family Crest & Coats of Arms

 Early History of the labbé family

-Another 146 words (10 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labbé History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our labbé research.
+Another 101 words (7 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labbé History in all our PDF Extended History products and printed products wherever possible.

 labbé Spelling Variations